-Now that Labor Day has passed and the cool nights of fall are approaching, it’s time to begin the annual ritual of preparing houseplants for the end of their summer vacation.
+Now that the cool nights of fall are approaching, it's time to begin the annual ritual of preparing houseplants for the end of their summer vacation.

 As simple as this task sounds, it's not as easy as picking up your potted fern and moving it from the patio to a corner of the den.

-“One must remember that the outdoor environment of summertime is very different compared to the heated indoor environment of winter,” says Harold Taylor, a section gardener at Longwood Gardens in Kennett Square, Pa.
+"One must remember that the outdoor environment of summertime is very different compared to the heated indoor environment of winter," says Harold Taylor, a section gardener at Longwood Gardens in Kennett Square, Pennsylvania.

 Here are a few tips to consider before moving your plants that will help them survive the move, stay healthy during the winter and enhance your enjoyment of them inside.